tournesol-app/tournesol/docs/architecture-decision-log/adr_template.md

 ### Related artifacts

-List the related architecture, design, or scope documents that this decision impacts.
+List the related architecture or design documents that this decision impacts.

 ### Related principles